Photonsters/anycubic-photon-docs/known-issues/photon-known-issues.md

-All issues apply to Photons that came out with blue windows with firmware 4.0.11_LCD Last review 2018.07.02

 CONTACT ANYCUBIC SUPPORT!
 This should be your first point of contact for faulty machines, some of the fixes here may void you warrarnty, proceed at your own risk!

 ---